bas-t/ffdecsawrapper/README.rst

  **The purpose of this git repo is to make FFdecsa (via FFdecsawrapper's loopback interface) available for use with MythTV and such.**

  **You can use it with kernel version 3.x and up, including more recent kernels (latest ok test: 3.16-RC3)**

- **Support for kernelversions 3.12.x and lower moved to oldstable branch.**

  **If you have to compile and install newest dvb drivers from v4l (or TBS and other v4l-based out of kernel drivers), you should apply proper dvb-mutex patch to your sources prior to compiling.
 If you are not sure on how to do this:**